 Malawi is one of the poorest countries globally with alarmingly high poverty levels.
 Although a majority of the poor live in rural areas, urban poverty is also high.
 Malawi’s children face a difficult future with over two thirds of them deprived of basic facilities which include access to education, health, nutrition, water, sanitation and hygiene.
 Malawi ranks 173 out of 188 countries in the 2015 Human Development Report.
 These severe poverty levels have serious consequences for children and women.

-Life for many children and women in Malawi is characterised by poor access to healthcare and a high incidence of diarrhoea, malaria and other communicable diseases.
-Malnutrition levels have remained high for over a decade and 46 per cent of children under the age of five are stunted.
+Life for many children and women in Malawi is characterized by poor access to healthcare and a high incidence of diarrhoea, malaria and other communicable diseases.
+Malnutrition levels have remained high for over a decade and 37 per cent of children under the age of five are stunted.

-The health, education, water, sanitation and agriculture sectors all have Sector-Wide Approaches (SWAps).
+The Health, Education and Agriculture sectors all have Sector-Wide Approaches (SWAps).
 SWAp is a process in which all significant funding for the sector - whether internal or external - supports a single policy and expenditure programme under government leadership, with common approaches across the sector.
-It is accompanied by progressive reliance on government procedures to disburse and account for all funds.
 What this means is a more coherent and coordinated approach to developing, funding and implementing programmes that have a direct impact on the quality of children’s lives.